Peter James (writer): Literature

 James has written 36 novels, including the a crime thriller series featuring Brighton-based Detective Superintendent Roy Grace, which have sold 21 million copies worldwide and have given him 21 consecutive UK Sunday Times number ones, as well as number ones in Germany, France, Russia and Canada, and he is also a New York Times best-seller.
 James's books have been translated into 38 languages.
 In the UK and the US, they are published by Macmillan Publishers.
 In 1993 Penguin Books published his novel Host on two floppy discs (in addition to conventional print formats).
 It has been called the world's first electronic novel and a copy of it is in the Science Museum.
 James has written supernatural thrillers, spy fiction, science-based thrillers, a children's novel, and the novella The Perfect Murder, which was 15 weeks at number one on iBooks and 45 weeks in their top 10, was adapted by Shaun McKenna into a stage play which had a smash hit tour in 2014 and returned to stage in 2016.
 Subsequent stage adaptations of his novels, all also by Shaun McKenna, include Dead Simple, Not Dead Enough and The House on Cold Hill have also had sell-out national tours.
 Looking Good Dead & Wish You Were dead have grossed over £17m at the UK box office and have been successful in many countries abroad.
 His seventh stage play, Picture You Dead starts on national tour in February 2025.

-GRACE - the ITV dramatisation of the Roy Grace novels, starring John Simm, is currently filming Season 5, and is available in the US, Canada and many places internationally on Britbox.

-James was two-times chairman of the Crime Writers' Association, and was the programming chair for the Theakston's Old Peculier Crime Writing Festival in 2016, part of the Harrogate International Festivals portfolio.
+James was two-times chairman of the Crime Writers' Association, and was the programming chairman for the Theakston's Old Peculier Crime Writing Festival in 2016, a part of the Harrogate International Festivals portfolio.

 He hosts The Author's Studio, a free online learning facility for all budding authors, on his YouTube channel.

 In 2017, James wrote the foreword for the UK edition of The Crime Book, with American crime author Cathy Scott writing the foreword for the US edition.
 The nonfiction book, a volume in the Big Ideas Simply Explained series, was released by Dorling Kindersley (Penguin Random House) in April 2017 in the UK and May 2017 in the US.

-Her Majesty Queen Camilla said of his Roy Grace novels: “I’ve started at the very beginning, So the nice thing about his books is that, although there is a pretty terrifying story that goes on, you’ve always got the thread of Grace and what’s happening in his life, and there are lots of twists and turns, and it just keeps you on your toes."
+Her Majesty Queen Camilla said of his Roy Grace novels: "I've started at the very beginning, so the nice thing about his books is that, although there is a pretty terrifying story that goes on, you've always got the thread of Grace and what's happening in his life, and there are lots of twists and turns, and it just keeps you on your toes."